-$^{16}$ A similar approach was used for this code in the IT implementation of the codification for the Solvency II Preparatory Phase.
+$^{^{16}}$ A similar approach was used for this code in the IT implementation of the codification for the Solvency II Preparatory Phase.

-The default variant for the Pension funds templates is .24, .33 for PEPP PR and .34 for PEPP KID.
-FICOD framework uses .36 variant as default.
+17 The default variant for the Pension funds templates is .24, .33 for PEPP PR,.34 for PEPP KID and .36, .37, .38 for FICOD.

-This helps, for example, during an IT mapping exercise to identify tables that need to be remapped because something has changed.
+18 This helps, for example, during an IT mapping exercise to identify tables that need to be remapped because something has changed.